ducanh0/NewWords/javafx-sdk-21.0.1/legal/javafx.web/icu_web.md

  #  disclaimer in the documentation and/or other materials provided
  #  with the distribution.
  #
- #    Neither the name Myanmar Karen Word Lists, nor the names of its
+ #    Neither the name Myanmar Karen main.Word Lists, nor the names of its
  #    contributors may be used to endorse or promote products derived
  #    from this software without specific prior written permission.
  #